Tournament Hosted by SMU at Westcott Field in Dallas, Texas.

-As he continues to build on his remarkable head coaching resume, University of Connecticut Head Coach Ray Reid has already established himself as the most successful active head coach among all NCAA Division I college soccer coaches.
+As he continues to build on his remarkable head coaching resume, University of Connecticut Head Coach Ray Reid has already established himself as one of the most successful active head coach among all NCAA Division I college soccer coaches.

 Having concluded his 18th season as head coach of the UConn Men's Soccer program and his 26th year as a collegiate head coach, Reid has unquestionable stood the test of time as one of college soccer's legendary leaders.